Harlem Sunday Morning Gospel Tour

-Visit world-renowned Harlem and witness its ongoing renaissance on our Sunday Harlem Gospel Tour.
+Visit world-renowned Harlem and witness its ongoing renaissance on our Harlem Sunday Morning Gospel Tour.
+You will learn about its origins as a rural Dutch community and its transformation into a summer retreat for New York’s most prominent families.
 Enjoy a guided bus tour through Harlem’s charming, tree-lined streets and historical districts.
-Experience the soul-stirring power of gospel music and praise as you join a local congregation during their Sunday worship service in a neighborhood church.
-No trip to Harlem is complete without sampling the local cuisine.
-You can include a delicious Soul Food Brunch at one of Harlem’s local restaurants as an add-on option to the tour.
+You will also experience the soul-stirring power of gospel music and praise as you join a local congregation during their Sunday worship service in a neighborhood church.

 - Harlem bus tour

-- Photo Stops at Key point of interests
+- Photo Stops at key points of interest

 - Church service

 - Soul Food Brunch

 |Price||Adults: starting at $79 (ages 12 and up)/ Children: starting at $59 (ages 5-11)|